-Cement shall be considered to have a nominal weight of 1140 kg/m.
-On this basis the equivalent volume of 50 kg bag of cement shall be 0.035 m which shall be considered as the unit volume of cement for volume batching.
+Cement shall be considered to have a nominal weight of 1140 kg/m3.
+On this basis the equivalent volume of 50 kg bag of cement shall be 0.035 m3 which shall be considered as the unit volume of cement for volume batching.

-In batching aggregates, the unit volume of cement shall be considered the unit volume and unit volume boxes shall be made to internal dimensions of 400 mm x 350 mm x 250 mm which equals $0.035 \text{ m}^3$ .
+In batching aggregates, the unit volume of cement shall be considered the unit volume and unit volume boxes shall be made to internal dimensions of 400 mm x 350 mm x 250 mm which equals 0.035 m^3 .

-The Contractor may use different dimensions for these boxes with the approval of the Engineer provided the internal volume equals 0.035 m or a convenient fraction of this volume.
+The Contractor may use different dimensions for these boxes with the approval of the Engineer provided the internal volume equals 0.035 m3 or a convenient fraction of this volume.